Big business abandons blogging.

 Blogging is good for search results in many ways.

 Each new blog post means that you have another indexed page on Google’s computers.
-The more text you have on your site, the more likely it is that Google will judge it as a good match for a given search query.
+The more text you have on your site, the more likely it is that Google will judge it as a good match for a given search query and this will improve your SEO footprint.

 Google also takes more notice of recent website posts than ones from the golden age of steam.
-Frequently updated blog posts are the best way better search engine results pages (SERPS).
+Frequently updated blog posts are the best way to achieve better search engine results pages (SERPS).

 Ranking higher in Google is more than just a vanity metric.
 If you rank higher, you get more clicks, more traffic, and more leads.